Oarai and Hitachinaka, two of Ibaraki's best seaside towns, have plenty to offer

 The area around Oarai and Hitachinaka has long sandy beaches and bustling fishing ports.
 There are several famous and gorgeous parks in the area, set to the backdrop of the ocean's endless blue.
-You'll find plenty to see, do, eat, and explore while in this stunning corner of Ibaraki.
+You will find plenty to see, do, eat, and explore in this stunning corner of Ibaraki.

 Oarai and Hitachinaka are accessible from Tokyo by express train and highway bus.

 For Oarai, go to Mito Station and catch the Kashima Rinkai Railway Oarai Line to Oarai.
-There are buses that go directly to Oarai and various parts of Hitachinaka from Tokyo Station .
+Buses go directly to Oarai and various parts of Hitachinaka from Tokyo Station .

-The Oarai and Hitachinaka area sits right on the ocean and is home to a number of fantastic beaches.
-Ajihaura Beach is a pristine beach with gentle waves near Hitachi Seaside Park.
-It has excellent views and a pier at one end where you can watch the waves crash against the rocks.
+The Oarai and Hitachinaka area, which sits right on the ocean, is home to some fantastic beaches.
+Located near Hitachi Seaside Park, Ajihaura Beach is a pristine beach with gentle waves.
+It boasts excellent views and features a pier at one end where you can watch the waves crash against the rocks.

-Oarai Sun Beach is a stretch of white sand beach that's perfect for sunbathing, swimming, and surfing.
-It's the biggest single beach in the Kanto area and stretches from the fishing port in the north to the picturesque bluffs to the south.
-The water here is shallow so it's great for wading and water sports.
+Oarai Sun Beach is a stretch of white sand beach perfect for sunbathing, swimming, and surfing.
+It is one of the biggest single beaches in the Kanto area, stretching from a fishing port in the north to picturesque bluffs to the south.
+The water here is shallow; hence, it is great for wading and water sports.

-For a look deeper into the sea, there's Aqua World Ibaraki Prefectural Oarai Aquarium, a huge aquarium with 68,000 animals of nearly 600 species.
+For a deeper look into the sea, visit Aqua World Ibaraki Prefectural Oarai Aquarium, a huge aquarium with 68,000 animals of nearly 600 species.

-It's famous for its giant water tanks and its sharks.
-It has 45 species of sharks, making it the biggest collection of sharks in Japan.
+The attraction is famous for its giant water tanks and sharks.
+It has 59 species of sharks, making it the biggest collection of sharks in Japan.
 There's also an outdoor playground for kids, dolphin and sea lion shows, and great views of the Pacific.

-Ibaraki is famous as a great place to see some incredible flower gardens.
+Ibaraki is famous for being a great place to see some incredible flower gardens.
 Hitachi Seaside Park is probably the area's most picturesque park.
-It's a spacious park blanketed in flowers of different colors that overlooks the town of Hitachi and the ocean.
+It is a spacious park blanketed in flowers of different colors that overlooks the town of Hitachinaka and the ocean.

 During the spring, the park's gentle hills are covered in pale blue nemophila flowers.
-In late summer, it's covered in a carpet of kochia bushes that turn crimson in the fall, creating a surreal landscape.
+In late summer, it is covered in a carpet of kochia bushes that turn crimson in the fall, creating a surreal landscape.

-Hitachi Kamine is another park with excellent views of the ocean and plenty of cherry blossoms.
+Hitachi Kamine is another park with excellent views of the ocean and plenty of cherry trees.
 In addition to its fields of flowers, the park has two amusement parks and a zoo.
-Shizumine Furusato Park is known for its yaezakura, or double flowering cherry blossoms, during the cherry blossom season.
+Shizumine Furusato Park is known for its yaezakura, or double-flowering cherry blossoms, during the cherry blossom season.

-Oarai Isosaki Shrine is located on a bluff overlooking the ocean.
-It has three gates and one of them, Kamiiso-no-Torii, is an iconic sight of Ibaraki.
+Oarai Isosaki-jinja Shrine is located on a bluff overlooking the ocean.
+It has three torii gates, one of which, Kamiiso-no-Torii, is an iconic sight in Ibaraki.
 It stands on a rocky island at the edge of the Pacific Ocean where the waves crash against its base.

-If you're into seafood, the area presents a few must-see attractions.
-You can't visit the Oarai or Hitachinaka without hitting the Nakaminato Fish Market.
-It rivals Tokyo's Tsukiji in its bustling atmosphere and delicacies from the depths of the sea, but is a little more tourist-friendly.
+If you are into seafood, the area presents a few must-see attractions.
+You cannot visit Oarai or Hitachinaka without hitting the Nakaminato Fish Market.
 Visitors wander among rows of vendors selling fresh seafood at reasonable prices, while nearby restaurants prepare cuisine with the day's catch.